rarelyprolific/cognition/README.md

 - Set up a new Vite/TypeScript project: `npm create vite@latest cognition` / `npm install`
 - Set up a devcontainer.
 Run from devcontainer using `npm run dev -- --host`

-- Devcontainer set up to be done: Ensure markdown lint is installed and prettier formats on save!

 ## OLD STUFF BELOW (TODO: SORT IT LATER!)

 - Make an "old skool" style intro with a starfield and text writer which plays a Pro/FastTracker module.